 Stunning Shot (Ex): At 19th level, when a gunner hits a creature, he can spend 2 grit points to stun the creature for 1 round.
 The creature must make a Fortitude saving throw (DC 10 + half of the gunner’s level + his Wisdom modifier).
 If the creature fails, it is stunned for 1 round.
 Creatures that are immune to critical hits are also immune to this effect.

 At 2nd level, a gunner gains a +1 bonus on Perception checks.
 This bonus increases by +1 for every three gunner levels beyond 2nd.

 Starting at 2nd level, a gunner gains a +1 dodge bonus to AC while wearing light or no armor.
-Anything that causes the gunner to lose her Dexterity bonus to AC also causes the gunner to lose this dodge bonus.
+Anything that causes the gunner to lose his Dexterity bonus to AC also causes the gunner to lose this dodge bonus.
 This bonus increases by +1 for every four levels beyond 2nd level (to a maximum of +5 at 18th level).

 Gunnery Talents (Ex)